 - One of the most affordable options

-- Offers widest brim and most sun protection
+- Offers wide brim and sun protection

 Cons